Bangladesh agrees with Myanmar to complete Rohingya return in two years

 The crisis erupted after Rohingya insurgent attacks on security posts on Aug.
 25 in Rakhine triggered a fierce military response that the United Nations denounced as ethnic cleansing.
 Some 650,000 people fled the violence.

-The military denies ethnic cleansing, saying its security forces had mounted legitimate counter-insurgency clearance operations.
+The military denies ethnic cleansing, saying its security forces mounted legitimate counter-insurgency clearance operations.

-The Bangladesh statement called for repatriating orphans and “children born out of unwarranted incidence”, a reference to cases of rape resulting in pregnancy, said a Bangladesh foreign ministry official who declined to be identified.
+The Bangladesh statement called for repatriating orphans and “children born out of unwarranted incidence,” a reference to cases of rape resulting in pregnancy, said a Bangladesh foreign ministry official who declined to be identified.

 The rape of Rohingya women by Myanmar’s security forces was widespread, according to interviews with women conducted at displacement camps by U.N. medics and activists.
 The military denies it was involved in any sexual assaults.

-A spokesperson from the UN High Commission for Refugees (UNHCR) said on Tuesday the Rohingya should only return voluntarily when they feel it is safe to do so.
+A UNHCR spokesman said on Tuesday the Rohingya should return voluntarily only when they feel it is safe to do so.

-“Major challenges have to be overcome,” UNHCR spokesman Andrej Mahecic told a Geneva news briefing.
+“Major challenges have to be overcome,” UNHCR spokesman Andrej Mahecic told a news briefing in Geneva.
 “These include ensuring they are told about the situation in their areas of origin ... and are consulted on their wishes, that their safety is ensured.”

+The United States expressed similar concerns.
+“The timeline is less important to us than the ability for people to safely and voluntarily go home,” State Department spokeswoman Heather Nauert said.

+Nauert, who visited the region last year, noted that it has only been a few months since large numbers of Rohingya fled their homes.
+“I can’t imagine anyone would feel safe at this point in returning,” she said, adding that the people she met were frail, scared and in no way ready to return.

-Myanmar government spokesman Zaw Htay told Reuters last week the returnees could apply for citizenship “after they pass the verification process”.
+Myanmar government spokesman Zaw Htay told Reuters last week the returnees could apply for citizenship “after they pass the verification process.”

+Myanmar does not recognise its Rohingya minority as citizens, rendering them effectively stateless.

-Myint Kyaing, permanent secretary at Myanmar’s Ministry of Labour, Immigration and Population, told Reuters this month Myanmar would begin processing at least 150 people a day through each of the two camps by Jan.
+Myint Kyaing, permanent secretary at Myanmar’s Ministry of Labour, Immigration and Population, told Reuters this month that Myanmar would begin processing at least 150 people a day through each of the two camps by Jan.
 23.

-The meeting that concluded on Tuesday in Myanmar’s capital Naypyitaw was the first for a joint working group set up to hammer out the details of the November repatriation agreement.
+The meeting that concluded on Tuesday in Myanmar’s capital, Naypyitaw, was the first for a joint working group set up to hammer out the details of a November repatriation agreement.

 Left out of the talks were the fears and concerns of the refugees themselves, “as if they are an inert mass of people who will go where and when they are told,” Phil Robertson, deputy Asia director at Human Rights Watch, told Reuters in an email.